• Skip to primary navigation

 Ingredients to make a small batch of brownies on a green backdrop.

 • Chocolate- Use high quality bittersweet or dark chocolate with a minimum of 70% cocoa solids.
 If you use chocolate with a lower percentage of cocoa solids, the brownies will have too much sugar and won't set up properly.
-You can use a chopped chocolate bar from brands like Guittard or Ghirardelli; avoid chocolate chips since they don't melt very well.
+You can use chopped chocolate bars from brands like Guittard or Ghirardelli; avoid chocolate chips since they don't melt as well.

 • Oil- Making brownies with oil instead of butter makes them ultra fudgy and moist.
-Any mild tasting oil works, like grapeseed, avocado, canola, or vegetable oil.
+Any mild tasting oil works, like canola or vegetable oil.

-• Granulated sugar- Granulated white sugar adds sweetness while letting the chocolate flavor shine.
-Caster sugar and cane sugar work as substitutes.
+• Granulated sugar- White sugar adds sweetness while letting the chocolate flavor shine.
+Don't reduce the sugar or the brownies won't be as moist.

 • Brown sugar- A little brown sugar adds moisture and a deep flavor.
-Use light or dark brown sugar depending on your preference; dark brown sugar will have a pronounced molasses flavor.
+Use light or dark brown sugar depending on your preference; dark brown sugar has a deeper molasses flavor.
 Make sure it's moist and fresh, not dry.

-• Eggs- Two eggs bind the ingredients together and add a bit of lift since brownies are made without leaveners (like baking powder or baking soda).
-They should be at room temperature so they mix into the batter evenly.
-Take them out of the refrigerator about an hour before you start baking.
+• Eggs- Two large eggs bind the ingredients together and add a bit of lift since brownies are made without baking powder or baking soda.
+They should be at room temperature, so take them out of the refrigerator an hour before you start baking.

 • Vanilla extract- This rounds out the flavor profile.
-Any type of pure vanilla extract is what I prefer, but imitation vanilla can be used too.
+Use ure vanilla extract or vanilla bean paste for the best results.

-• All purpose flour- This kind of flour gives the brownies the best fudgy yet hearty texture.
-Make sure to measure it correctly with a kitchen scale to prevent dryness.
+• All purpose flour- This gives the brownies the best fudgy yet hearty texture.
+Flour is easy to overmeasure with measuring cups, so I recommend measuring it in grams with a kitchen scale to prevent dryness.

-• Cocoa powder- Use dutch-processed cocoa powder.
-Dutch processed cocoa is treated with an alkalizing agent, which makes the cocoa less acidic.
+• Cocoa powder- Use unsweetened dutch-processed cocoa powder.
+This kind of cocoa is treated with an alkalizing agent, which makes the cocoa less acidic.
 This gives it a deeper color and flavor than natural cocoa powder.

 • Chocolate chips- These are folded into the batter for an extra chocolatey boost!
-You can use extra chopped chocolate instead if needed.
+Instead of chocolate chips, you can use chopped chocolate or chocolate chunks.
 Semi-sweet, bittersweet, or dark chocolate chips all work.
+You could even try white chocolate chips!

-• All purpose flour: Gluten free all purpose flour can be substituted if you need!
-My favorite is Bob's Red Mill 1-to-1 Gluten Free All Purpose Flour.
+• Gluten free option- Gluten free all purpose flour can be substituted for all purpose flour!
+My favorite is Bob's Red Mill 1-to-1 Gluten Free Baking Flour.

 Helpful Equipment and Tools

-• Electric hand mixer.
-You can use a whisk but your wrist might get a little tired from all the mixing!
+• Use an electric hand mixer to mix the ingredients together.
+You can use a whisk if you don't have a mixer, but your wrist might get a little tired!

 Step by Step Instructions